-This is a soft, tasty and special bibingka done the easy way.
+This is a soft, tasty and Special Bibingka done the easy way.
 You will love this sweet rice coconut cake topped with salted eggs and cheese.
+This salty sweet dessert , along with puto bumbong is symbolic of the Christmas season in the Philippines.
+If you would like to try a fresh take on bibingka, try my Bibingka style pound cake!

 Cold weather, breezy morning walks to the Church and Christmas time, these are all I am reminded of each time I eat bibingka.
 Bibingka, a rice cake made of coconut milk and rice flour is a native Filipino cake that is mostly tied with the Christmas season.

-This is one of my favorite delicacies from back home.
+This Filipino rice cake is one of my favorite delicacies from back home.
 And because it is not often that I find one here in Canada when my craving hits, I think it will be nice to have an easy recipe for it here on the blog.

 How To Make Bibingka?